Travel Guide: Tokyo, Japan

 You will need to take your shoes off at some restaurants to eat.

-If you are planning to visit a spa or public pool and you have visible tattoos you might not be allowed to do so.
+If you are planning to visit a spa or hot spring here and you have tattoos you might not be allowed to do so.
 Notify staff beforehand and find out their policy.
+Tattoos have a long history here.
+They use to be linked to criminals and Japanese mafia.
+While it is not illegal to have tattoos some still feel strongly against them.
+To learn more on the history and to find tattoo-friendly facilities see here.

 Transportation services are reliable and always on time.